-There are also a number of cafés and restaurants at Evelina London, neighbouring St Thomas' Hospital and in the local area.
+There are a number of cafés and restaurants at Evelina London, St Thomas' Hospital (which is next door), and in the local area.
 Find out about cafés, shops and more.

-We would recommend you bring some basic toiletries and comfortable clothes, including nightwear, for your stay.
+We recommend you bring some basic toiletries and comfortable clothes, including nightwear, for your stay.

-There are bedside televisions with freeview available from 7am-7pm, but we would also recommend you bring some items for entertainment at the bedside.
-Please remember to bring any chargers for electronic devices as the ward is unable to provide these.
+There are bedside televisions with freeview available from 7am to 9pm, but we also recommend you bring some entertainment.
+Please remember to bring any chargers for electronic devices as they aren't available on the ward.

-If your child is on regular medications or specialist feeds, please bring these with you and tell your nurse when you arrive.
-Also please bring your own supply of nappies and wipes as the ward has limited availability of these.
-There is limited storage space around your child’s bed space, so please do not bring more then you need and keep to the essentials for your stay.
+If your child takes regular medicines or specialist feeds, please bring them with you and tell your nurse when you arrive.
+Please bring your own supply of nappies and wipes as the ward has limited availability.
+There is limited storage space around your child's bed space, so please do not bring more than you need and keep to the essentials for your stay.

-At the start of each shift, you child will be allocated a nurse who will introduce themselves to you.
-This is generally the best person to ask if you need help, but please don’t hesitate to ask another member of staff for assistance.
+At the start of each shift, your child will be allocated a nurse who will introduce themselves to you.
+This is the best person to ask if you need help, but please don't hesitate to ask another member of staff for assistance.

 The doctors involved in your child's care do a ward round every morning.
 This is a good time to ask questions.